-- a woman or anyone with a cervix;
+- a person with a cervix;

 - aged between 25 and 69;

 - sexually active or have ever been.

 It makes no difference what your sexuality or gender identity is, or if you have not been sexually active for a long time.
-If you have a cervix, it's best to get tested.
+If you have a cervix, get tested.